15 1 8

 This could be scaled up by purchasing or building a storage facility.

 There really are countless ways to develop a passive income.

-As you search for the ideas you think may be the best fit look for ideas that show positive long-term track records.
+As you search for the ideas you think might be the best-fit look for ideas that show positive long-term track records.

 Find out if other people are making money with that idea or if they got burned.

 “Don’t fall for any ideas that promise a quick return or require huge amounts of money upfront.”

 Don’t sabotage your other financial goals in any way.
 You want consistent, trustworthy, and profitable ideas.

 Always do your research first and don’t go into debt.

 I chose a combination of the above methods.

 Our retirement plan and passive income plan are two separate entities and that works well for us.